purplebricks/pat/docs/hello-world-dotnetcore.md

 documentation.

-The `.AddPatLite` helper method configures the service collection for the Pat subscriber and its dependencies, the `.AddHandlersFromAssemblyContainingType` tells pat where to find the handlers in our app.
+The `.AddPatLite` helper method configures the service collection for the Pat subscriber and its dependencies, the `.AddHandlersFromAssemblyContainingType` tells Pat where to find the handlers in our app.
 If we have handlers split across multiple projects we'll need to call this method multiple times.

 ## Configuring Logging